 PhD Candidate, Stanford University

-I am a fourth year PhD Candidate at Stanford University in the Emmett Interdisciplinary Program for Environment and Resources.
+I am a fifth year PhD Candidate at Stanford University in the Emmett Interdisciplinary Program for Environment and Resources.
 I work at the intersection of environmental/energy economics, political economy, and engineering.

 alisonjo [at] stanford [dot] edu